vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 ### Issues

-It is possible for a tokenholder to deliberately spam the network to block poorer parties from voting
+**It is possible for a tokenholder to deliberately spam the network to block poorer parties from voting.**

-Due to the banning policy this is not doable from one account, but with a sybil attack it can be done.
+Due to the banning policy this is not doable from one key, but with a sybil attack it can be done.
 If this ends up being a problem, we can address it by increasing the ban-time.

 ## Withdrawal spam